-Our vision is simple: to create community for teens growing up nomadically by inviting like-minded families move into the same neighbourhood, creating a temporary home base and community for young people growing up on the road.
+Our vision is simple: to create community for families traveling with teens.
+We want to invite like-minded families to move into the same neighbourhood, creating a temporary home base and community for teens people growing up on the road.
 One month at the time, new locations every time, staying true to our nomadic hearts.

 The first official Worldschool Village will take place in Tarragona, Spain, in October 2025.